mozaik-association/mozaik/docs/2Structure_module.md

     In the political structure of Belgium, the power level is represented by the distribution of competences between the federated entities:

-    - The Cities
+    - The cities
-    - The Regions
+    - The regions
-    - The Communities
+    - The communities
-    - The Provinces
+    - The provinces
-    - The Federal State
+    - The federal State

 ## Instances